Section Five - Questions about the Nine Subjects.

 Can the senses exist without their specific form and matter?
 Solution: in species 1 of rule E, #28.

 Question: does the common sense exist for the sake of the particular senses?
 And do the particular senses exist for the sake of sense objects?
-Solution: in species 2 of E, #29.
+Solution: in species 2 of E, #29.27.
+What does the quantity of the sensitive power arise from?
+Solution: in rule F, #30.

 Can the particular senses exist without discrete quantity?
 The answer is no, because each sense has quantity.